okfn/opendefinition/source/open-definition-dev.markdown

 **Summary:** *Knowledge is open if anyone is free to use, modify, and redistribute it — subject only, at most, to requirements to attribute and share-alike.*

-This essential meaning is the same as that of "open" with respect to software, contained in the [Open Source Definition](http://www.opensource.org/docs/osd), and is synonymous with "free" or "libre"; see the [Definition of Free Cultural Works](http://freedomdefined.org).
+This essential meaning matches that of "open" with respect to software as in the [Open Source Definition](http://www.opensource.org/docs/osd) and is synonymous with "free" or "libre" as in the [Definition of Free Cultural Works](http://freedomdefined.org).
 The Open Definition was initially derived from the Open Source Definition, which in turn was derived from the [Debian Free Software Guidelines](http://www.debian.org/social_contract).

-The term **work** will be used to denote the item or piece of knowledge which is being transferred.
+The term **work** will be used to denote the item or piece of knowledge being transferred.

 The term **license** refers to the legal conditions under which the work is made available.
 Where no license has been offered this should be interpreted